SpaceX's mega rocket makes its fourth test flight from Texas

 SpaceX upgraded the software and made some rocket-flyback changes to improve the odds.
 The Federal Aviation Administration signed off Tuesday on this fourth demo, saying all safety requirements had been met.

 Starship is designed to be fully reusable.
 That’s why SpaceX wants to control the booster’s entry into the gulf and the spacecraft’s descent into the Indian Ocean — it’s intended as practice for planned future landings.
-Nothing will be recovered from Thursday’s flight.
+Nothing is being recovered from Thursday’s flight.

 NASA has ordered a pair of Starships for two moon-landing missions by astronauts, on tap for later this decade.
 Each moon crew will rely on NASA’s own rocket and capsule to leave Earth, but meet up with Starship in lunar orbit for the ride down to the surface.